-The answering system lets you record both sides of a telephone conversation for up to 10 minutes when you are talking using the handset.
+The answering system lets you record both sides of a telephone conversation when you are talking using the handset.

 Important Note: It is illegal in some areas to record a conversation without the consent of all parties to the conversation, including the phone company.
 Check the laws in your area before you use the two-way recording feature.